ProgrammingIncluded/PyYugi/README.md

 Everything after the "EXT:" keyword will be treated as cards in the extra deck.
 Numbers after the card name represents the card count for that specific card.

-Cards can be specifically loaded by the ld_deck.py module and can becalled via:
+Cards can be specifically loaded by the ld_deck.py module and can be called via:

 > load_deck("synchron")